 Midterm Exams: There will be three midterm exams.
+Each exam includes handwritten portion which you will upload to Canvas.
 Each midterm exam will focus the material covered since the previous exam.
 More details on exam dates and procedures can be found in Canvas.
+You may not submit your assignments once the deadline has passed.